feixue94/lbr/README.md

   <img src="assets/overview.png" width="960">
 </p>

+In this work, we propose to leverage global instances, which are robust to illumination and season changes for both coarse and fine localization.
+For coarse localization, instead of performing global reference search directly, we search for reference images from recognized global instances progressively.
+The recognized instances are further utilized for instance-wise feature detection and matching to enhance the localization accuracy.

 * Full paper PDF: [Efficient Large-scale Localization by Global Instance Recognition](https://arxiv.org/abs/1911.11763).

 * Authors: *Fei Xue, Ignas Budvytis, Daniel Olmeda Reino, Roberto Cipolla*